History of the electric vehicle

+The first mass-produced electric cars appeared in America in the early 1900s.
+In 1902, the Studebaker Automobile Company entered the automotive business with electric cars.
+In 1900, 28 percent of the cars on the road in the US were electric.
+EVs were so popular that even President Woodrow Wilson and his secret service agents toured Washington, D.C., in their Milburn Light Electrics.
+Electric trucks were an established niche into the 1920s.

+In the 20th century, electric rail became common.
+Tow tractors and urban delivery vehicles, such as the iconic British milk float emerged.
+For most of the 20th century, the UK was the world's largest user of electric road vehicles.

+Electric trains transported coal from underground mines, since the motors did not use valuable oxygen.
+Switzerland's lack of fossil fuel resources forced the electrification of its rail network.

-At the beginning of the 21st century, interest in electric and alternative fuel vehicles increased due to growing concern over the problems associated with hydrocarbon-fueled vehicles, including damage to the environment caused by their emissions; the sustainability of the current hydrocarbon-based transportation infrastructure; and improvements in electric vehicle technology.
+At the beginning of the 21st century, interest in electric and alternative fuel vehicles increased due to concern over their emissions and advancing battery technology.

-Since 2010, combined sales of all-electric cars and utility vans achieved 1 million units delivered globally in September 2016, 4.8 million electric cars in use at the end of 2019, and cumulative sales of light-duty plug-in electric cars reached the 10 million unit milestone by the end of 2020 respectively.
+Cumulative sales of light-duty plug-in electric cars reached 10 million units by the end of 2020.

-The global ratio between annual sales of battery electric cars and plug-in hybrids went from 56:44 (1.3:1) in 2012 to 74:26 (2.8:1) in 2019, and fell to 69:31 (2.2:1) in 2020.
-As of August 2020, the fully electric Tesla Model 3 is the world's all-time best-selling plug-in electric passenger car, with around 645,000 units.

-Early history
+Origins

 Electric model cars

 The invention of the first model electric vehicle is attributed to various people.
 In 1828, the Hungarian priest and physicist Ányos Jedlik invented an early type of electric motor, and created a small model powered by it.
 Between 1832 and 1839, Scottish inventor Robert Anderson developed a crude electric carriage.
 In 1835, Professor Sibrandus Stratingh of Groningen, the Netherlands, and his assistant Christopher Becker from Germany created a small-scale electric car, powered by non-rechargeable primary cells.

 Electric locomotives

 In 1834, Vermont blacksmith Thomas Davenport built a similar contraption which operated on a short, circular, electrified track.
 The first known electric locomotive was built in 1837, in Scotland by chemist Robert Davidson of Aberdeen.
 It was powered by galvanic cells (batteries).
 Davidson later built a larger locomotive named Galvani, exhibited at the Royal Scottish Society of Arts Exhibition in 1841.
 The 7 LT vehicle had two direct-drive reluctance motors, with fixed electromagnets acting on iron bars attached to a wooden cylinder on each axle, and simple commutators.
 It hauled a load of 6 LT at 4 mph for a distance of 1.5 mi.
 It was tested on the Edinburgh and Glasgow Railway in September of the following year, but the limited power from batteries prevented its general use.
 It was destroyed by railway workers, who saw it as a threat to their security of employment.

 A patent for the use of rails as conductors of electric current was granted in England in 1840, and similar patents were issued to Lilley and Colten in the United States in 1847.
 The first battery rail car was used in 1887 on the Royal Bavarian State Railways.